RackunSec/Demon-App-Store/README.md

 ![Demon App Store Logo](images/app-store-logo-new.png)

 Finally, the Demon App Store is here!
-This, technically, should work with any Debian 10 distribution.
+This, technically, should work with any Debian 10 distribution, but was designed for [Demon Linux](https://demonlinux.com)
 ## The Store UI
 The store UI is very simple to use.
 If you want an application installed, simply make sure that it is checked under the "Install" column.
 If you would like to uninstall an application, just maked sure that it is checked under the "uninstall" column.
 Then, hit the "Make Changes" button.